Medical Research Scholars Program

 "Medical discoveries of tomorrow depend on the students we train today."
 Dr. Francis Collins, NIH Director

-Student scholars engage in a mentored basic, clinical, or translational research project on the main NIH campus in Bethesda, or at close by NIH facilities that matches their research interests and career goals.
+Student scholars engage in a closely mentored basic, clinical, or translational research project on the main NIH campus in Bethesda or nearby NIH facilities that matches their research interests and career goals.

-The MRSP is designed for students who have completed their core clinical rotations but does not exclude students with strong research interests from applying prior to having completed their clinical rotations.
+The MRSP is designed for U.S. citizens and permanent residents currently enrolled in an accredited medical, dental, or veterinary program who have completed their core clinical rotations.
+This does not exclude students with strong research interests from applying prior to having completed their clinical rotations.

 The MRSP is a residential program; participating scholars are required to reside in one of the available MRSP housing options.

 MRSP scholars will experience the full continuum of biomedical research—the bench, the bedside, between both and beyond.
 The MRSP offers:

 - Lectures on seminal basic, translational and clinical research topics that highlight the continuum of discovery, as well as issues in bioethics, science policy and emerging technologies

 - Training in the conduct of human subjects research

 - Clinical teaching rounds focusing on NIH research patients